1893 German federal election

-Campaign
+Background

-The election became necessary after the Reichstag was dissolved on the 6th of May 1893, at the request of Chancellor Leo von Caprivi.
-As with the 1887 dissolution, the cause was a military appropriations bill proposed by the Government.
-Caprivi had planned to increase the size of the army by around 500,000 men, and failed to get this through the Reichstag: the Social Democrats, a majority of the Centre and part of the Free-minded Party rejected the proposal.
-The Free-mindeds split into the Free-minded People's Party and the Free-minded Union as a result of this.
+The election was scheduled after the Reichstag was dissolved on 6 May 1893 at the request of Chancellor Leo von Caprivi.
+As with the 1887 dissolution, the cause was a military appropriations bill proposed by the government.
+Caprivi had wanted to increase the size of the army to around 500,000 men, but the Reichstag rejected the proposal.
+The Social Democrats, a majority of the Centre Party and part of the German Free-minded Party voted against it.
+As a result of the vote, the Free-minded Party split into the Free-minded People's Party (those who had opposed Caprivi) and the Free-minded Union (his supporters) prior to the election.